Balasubramaniam077/Tea_Leaf_Disease_Dataset/README.md

 This involves:

+Step : 1
- --> Identifying key points in the images that correspond to disease-affected areas.
+  Identifying key points in the images that correspond to disease-affected areas.

+Step : 2
- --> Profiling these points with relevant information, such as disease severity, affected leaf regions, and any other pertinent details.
+  Profiling these points with relevant information, such as disease severity, affected leaf regions, and any other pertinent details.

+Step : 3
- --> Providing a professional and comprehensive analysis of the disease impact based on the localized information.
+  Providing a professional and comprehensive analysis of the disease impact based on the localized information.

 # Publication